Moses-254-Mugo/Password-Locker/README.md

 Moses Kinyua Mugo

 ## Description
 This is a app that enables users to store their password and also allows the user to create a new password.
-The app runs on the terminal and the user navigates through the app by using sort code on the terminal.
+The app runs on the terminal and the user navigates through the app by using short code on the terminal.

 ## Setup/ Installation Requirements
 The application requires this installation to operator